This page was updated on 08 January 2021. To view changes, please see page updates

 Practice kit Transition to adulthood

-SDM Policy and procedures manual (refer to the child strengths and needs assessment definitions)
+SDM Policy and procedures manual (refer to the child strengths and needs assessment definitions, and Appendix B: Case Plan Guidance )

 Practice guide Working with young people at high risk.
 This paper provides information about engaging with young people who have experienced hurt or trauma and who are behaving in a way that is likely to harm themselves or others.

-If a young person who is NDIS-eligible or is an NDIS participant is likely to require increased disability supports from the NDIS after they turn 18, involve a transition officer or Specialist Services coordinator in transition to adulthood planning.
+If a young person who is NDIS-eligible or is an NDIS participant is likely to require increased disability supports from the NDIS after they turn 18, involve a Specialist services clinican or transition officer in transition to adulthood planning.

 Transition to adulthood planning should occur over several NDIS plans from the time the young person turns 15.
 The final plan developed before the young person exits care will outline the supports to be delivered after they are 18.
 To request a review of the young person’s NDIS plan, refer to Respond to a child’s disability needs.

-If a young person with impaired decision making capacity is likely to need their interests protected after they turn 18, consider whether to apply to have the Queensland Civil and Administrative Tribunal (QCAT) appoint the Public Trustee as a guardian (non-financial matters) or an administrator (financial matters).
+If a young person with impaired decision making capacity is likely to need their interests protected after they turn 18, consider whether to apply to have the Queensland Civil and Administrative Tribunal (QCAT) appoint a guardian (non-financial matters) or an administrator (financial matters).
 Refer to the QCAT website for application forms, brochures and fact sheets.

 CSSC manager approval is needed to apply to QCAT for a guardian or administrator.
 Before seeking approval, consult with the senior team leader or senior practitioner about the decision.
-If the young person is receiving transition support from the NDIS, also consult the transition officer or Specialist Services coordinator.
+If the young person is receiving transition support from the NDIS, also consult the Specialist services clinican or transition officer .

-If the CSSC manager grants approval to apply to QCAT, apply as soon as possible after the young person turns 17 and a half years old, to allow adequate time for the investigation and QCAT hearing.
+If the CSSC manager grants approval apply to QCATas soon as possible after the young person turns 17 and a half years old, to allow adequate time for the investigation and QCAT hearing.
 To apply, provide the following to QCAT:

 - a Form 10 Application for the appointment of a guardian/administrator